gvarandas/rn-reanimated2-sandbox/README.md

     yarn

 ### Run It
-Start the local packager
+Start the local packager 📦:

 	yarn start

-Run the project on the iOS simulator:
+Run the project on the iOS simulator 📱:

 	yarn ios

-Run the project on the Android simulator (make sure to have it running beforehand):
+Run the project on the Android simulator 👾 (make sure to have it running beforehand):

 	yarn android